GeomancerProject/geomancer-api/README.md

   </tr>
 </table>

-_* Your CartoDB table needs to exist with name, longitude, latitude, and uncertainty columns._
+_* Your CartoDB table needs to exist with name, longitude, latitude, and uncertainty columns.
+Don't forget to [georeference](http://developers.cartodb.com/tutorials/how_to_georeference.html#georeference) your longitude and latitude in CartoDB so they show up on the map!_

 # Examples